RedisLabs/redislabs-docs/content/rc/changelog/april-2024.md

 ### Search and query throughput in ops/sec

 You can now set the throughput for databases with Search and query in operations per second (ops/sec), like all other Redis databases.
 This will let you seamlessly scale your query workload in and out as needed.

-## Breaking changes

-- If you create a database through the Redis Cloud REST API with Search and query, and attempt to set the throughput in `number-of-shards` instead of `operations-per-second`, the database creation will fail.